sherine-aishu/Portfolio-project-4/README.md

    *Command Line Interface (CLI):    It is a client that is used to enter Docker commands*

+*In this setup, we are going to use 2 docker containers , one for our application and another for nginx*

+**How it works?**

 Step 1: Host an python application